China stocks hit hard, rest of world shrugs

 The Shanghai Composite index .SSEC and the CSI300 .CSI300 both registered their biggest one-day drops in more than three months on signs that the country's securities regulator was clamping down anew on leveraged buying.
 China also reported a 4.6 percent drop in profits among large industrial firms.

 Major Wall Street averages were little changed in an abbreviated post-Thanksgiving session, as markets closed at 1 p.m.
-ET (1800 GMT).
+ET.
 Walt Disney Co (DIS.N) led media stocks lower after the company said late on Wednesday that its ESPN subscriber base fell 3 percent.

 The Dow Jones industrial average .DJI fell 14.9 points, or 0.08 percent, to 17,798.49, the S&P 500 .SPX gained 1.24 points, or 0.06 percent, to 2,090.11 and the Nasdaq Composite .IXIC added 11.38 points, or 0.22 percent, to 5,127.53.